confluentinc/cp-demo/README.md

 |kafka2 |10093     |9093 |29093

 2. This demo [automatically generates](security/create-certs.sh) simple SSL certificates and creates keystores, truststores, and secures them with a password.
 To communicate with the brokers, Kafka clients may use the PLAINTEXT port or the SSL port.
-To use the SSL port, they must specify SSL parameters for keystores, trustores, and password, so the Kafka command line client tools pass the [SSL configuration file](security/command.config) with these SSL parameters.
+To use the SSL port, they must specify SSL parameters for keystores, trustores, and password, so the Kafka command line client tools pass the SSL configuration file [with interceptors](security/clients_with_interceptors.config) or [without interceptors](security/clients_without_interceptors.config) with these SSL parameters.
 As an example, to communicate with the Kafka cluster to view all the active consumer groups:

 a.
 Communicate with brokers via the PLAINTEXT port